pedrocerrano/CoinBrowser/index.md

 `https://api.coingecko.com/api/v3/coins/list`
 Reference back to this while building the smaller pieces.

 **PAUSE:** You may be asking yourself - “Self, why in the world and I’m breaking apart this URL when I can just use the full URL?”
-Well, that’s a good question.
+That’s a good question.
 The reason you are breaking it apart is that it will help you learn the aspects of a URL.
 You will also learn how to abstract the URL construction, which will, in turn, teach you how to write re-useable network calls.
 In short - practice makes you proficient.
 Okay, back to the f***N show.

 Here is what the `finalURL` will look like once it's fully built.
 `https://api.coingecko.com/api/v3/coins/list`